Erlangen Program at Large-1: Geometry of Invariants: Space of Cycles

 The explicit expression for the determinant is:

-We recall that the same cycle is def\/ined by any matrix \(\lambda \cycle{s}{\bs}\), \(\lambda \in \Space[+]{R}{}\), thus the determinant, even being M\"obius-invariant, is useful only in the identities of the sort \(\det\cycle{s}{\bs}=0\).
-Note also that \({\rm tr}(\cycle{s}{\bs})=0\) for any matrix of the form~\eqref{eq:matrix-for-cycle}.
-Since it may be convenient to have a predef\/ined representative of a cycle out of the ray of equivalent FSCc matrices we introduce the following normalisation.

-\begin{Definition} A FSCc matrix representing a cycle is said to be \(k\)-normalised if its \((2,1)\)-element is \(1\) and it is \(\det\)-normalised if its determinant is equal \(1\). \end{Definition} Each normalisation has its own advantages: element \((1,1)\) of \(k\)-normalised matrix immediately tell us the centre of the cycle, meanwhile \(\det\)-normalisation is preserved by matrix conjugation with \(\SL\) element (which is important in view of Proposition~\ref{pr:transform-cycles}).
+We recall that the same cycle is defined by any matrix \(\lambda \cycle{s}{\bs}\), \(\lambda \in \Space[+]{R}{}\), thus the determinant, even being M\"obius-invariant, is useful only in the identities of the sort \(\det\cycle{s}{\bs}=0\).
+Note also that \(\tr(\cycle{s}{\bs})=0\) for any matrix of the form~\eqref{eq:matrix-for-cycle}.
+Since it may be convenient to have a predefined representative of a cycle out of the ray of equivalent SFSCc matrices we introduce the following normalisation. \begin{definition} A SFSCc matrix representing a cycle is said to be \(k\)-normalised if its \((2,1)\)-element is \(1\) and it is \(\det\)-normalised if its determinant is equal \(1\). \end{definition} Each normalisation has its own advantages: element \((1,1)\) of \(k\)-normalised matrix immediately tell us the centre of the cycle, meanwhile \(\det\)-normalisation is preserved by matrix conjugation with \(\SL\) element (which is important in view of Prop.~\ref{pr:transform-cycles}).
 The later normalisation is used, for example, in~\cite{Kirillov06}

-Taking into account its invariance it is not surprising that the determinant of a cycle enters the following Def\/inition~\ref{de:focus} of the focus and the invariant zero-radius cycles from Def\/inition~\ref{de:zero-radius-cycle}.
+Taking into account its invariance it is not surprising that the determinant of a cycle enters the following definition~\ref{de:focus} of the focus and the invariant zero-radius cycles from Def.~\ref{de:zero-radius-cycle}. \begin{definition} \emph{\(\rs\)-Focus} of a cycle \(\cycle{s}{\bs}\) is the point in \(\Space{R}{\sigma}\)